vCloud Director 220.127.116.11 for Service Providers | 5 SEP 2019 | Build 14535248 (installed build 14534864)

 - Right-click the organization VDC network you want to delete and select Delete.

-- To delete the organization VDC network, click Apply.
+- To complete the deletion, click Apply.

-Workaround: To create an Anti-Affinity Rule, use the vCloud Director Web console.
+Workaround: To create an anti-affinity rule, use the vCloud Director Web console.

-In the vCloud Director Tenant Portal, when you create a new standalone virtual machine, the option to specify the storage policy is missing.
-As a result the created virtual machine is deployed with the default storage policy of the organization VDC.
+In the vCloud Director Tenant Portal, when you create a new standalone virtual machine the option to specify the storage policy is missing.
+As a result, the created virtual machine is deployed with the default storage policy of the organization VDC.